openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 ## Encoding of Presented Verifiable Presentations

-Presented credentials MUST be returned in the VP Token as defined in Section 6.7.3. of [OpenID for Credential Issuance Specification](https://openid.net/specs/openid-connect-4-verifiable-credential-issuance-1_0.html), based on the credential format and the signature scheme.
+Presented credentials MUST be returned in the VP Token as defined in Section 6.7.3. of [@!OpenID.VCI], based on the credential format and the signature scheme.
 This specification does not require any additional encoding when credential format is already represented as a JSON object or a JSON string.

 Credential formats expressed as binary formats MUST be base64url-encoded and returned as a JSON string.

-Table in Section 6.7.3. of [OpenID for Credential Issuance Specification](https://openid.net/specs/openid-connect-4-verifiable-credential-issuance-1_0.html) might be superceded by a registry in the future.
+Table in Section 6.7.3. of [@!OpenID.VCI] might be superceded by a registry in the future.

 # Metadata {#metadata}